-- (G) Rental Assistance Demonstration (RAD) Choice Mobility Preference: As required by HUD and in accordance with all HUD RAD guidelines, if HACA participates in RAD, HACA will provide a Choice-Mobility option to residents of covered RAD projects in accordance with policies outlined in Chapter 18 of this HCV Administrative Plan. - (H) Public Housing Special Accommodation Preference: HACA will give preference to families that are currently housed in Public Housing or Project-Based Rental Assistance developments (PBRA) and waiting on the transfer list for a unit with an accessible accommodation as well as to families that have been certified eligible off the Public Housing or PBRA waiting list and are waiting for a unit with an accessible accommodation.
+- (G) Rental Assistance Demonstration (RAD) Choice Mobility Preference: As required by HUD and in accordance with all HUD RAD guidelines, if HACA participates in RAD, HACA will provide a Choice-Mobility option to residents of covered RAD projects in accordance with policies outlined in Chapter 18 of this HCV Administrative Plan. - (H) Project Based Rental Assistance (PBRA) Special Accommodation Preference:HACA will give preference to families that are currently housed in Project-Based Rental Assistance developments (PBRA) and waiting on the transfer list for a unit with an accessible accommodation as well as to families that have been certified eligible off the PBRA waiting list and are waiting for a unit with an accessible accommodation.
 To qualify for this preference, the family must meet all of the following criteria:

-For current Public Housing or PBRA families waiting on the transfer list to be eligible, they must:
+For current PBRA families waiting on the transfer list to be eligible, they must:

-- a) Be currently housed in Public Housing or PBRA and waiting on the transfer list for a unit with the needed special accommodation; - b) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc). - c) Have waited more than 9 months since the reasonable accommodation was approved and they were placed on the transfer waiting list without receiving a housing offer specifically because the availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation. - If the needed accommodation is not structurally or economically feasible in HACA's existing Public Housing or PBRA portfolio, the family will not be required to wait 9 months. - d) Have verified income at the time of their last annual or interim recertification which was below the current income limit for the Housing Choice Voucher program.
+- a) Be currently housed in a PBRA unit and waiting on the transfer list for a unit with the needed special accommodation; - b) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc.). - c) Have waited more than 9 months since the reasonable accommodation was approved and they were placed on the transfer waiting list without receiving a housing offer specifically because the availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation. - If the needed accommodation is not structurally or economically feasible in HACA's existing PBRA portfolio, the family will not be required to wait 9 months. - d) Have verified income at the time of their last annual or interim recertification which was below the current income limit for the Housing Choice Voucher program.

-For families drawn off the Public Housing or PBRA waiting list and waiting for their first housing offer, they must:
+For families drawn off the PBRA waiting list and waiting for their first housing offer, they must:

-- a) Have a current application on the Public Housing or PBRA waiting list which was drawn according to the regular rules and guidelines of the Public Housing or PBRA waiting list. - b) Have completed eligibility certification and are eligible for the Public Housing or PBRA program. - c) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc). - d) Have waited more than 9 months since completing the eligibility process for Public Housing or PBRA without receiving a housing offer specifically due to either - 1.
-The needed accommodation is not economically feasible to be done in HACA's existing Public Housing or PBRA portfolio; or - 2.
-The availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation. - e) Had verified income at the time of their eligibility processing which was below the current income limit for the Housing Choice Voucher program.
+- a) Have a current application on the PBRA waiting list which was drawn according to the regular rules and guidelines of the PBRA waiting list. - b) Have completed eligibility certification and are eligible for the PBRA program. - c) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc.). - d) Have waited more than 9 months since completing the eligibility process for PBRA without receiving a housing offer specifically due to either one of the following: - 1.
+The needed accommodation is not economically feasible to be done in

+HACA's existing PBRA portfolio; or

+- 2. The availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation. - e) Had verified income at the time of their eligibility processing which was below the current income limit for the Housing Choice Voucher program.

-For both current Public Housing or PBRA families and families drawn off the Public Housing waiting list:
+For current PBRA families or families drawn off the PBRA waiting list: